1

 forms based on the eigenvectors of graph adjacency and Laplacian matrices.

-ferrard, Bresson, and Vandergheynst (2016) and Kipf and Welling (2016) are
+rard, Bresson, and Vandergheynst (2016) and the GCN model from Kipf and

-among the most cited in the field.
+the most cited in the field.

 Introduction 29